Kharouk/anagram-time/README.md

 I was able to import the Word List, and now my application is able to fetch the correct words.
 Please check out the deployed application [here][1] to test the features.

-As I started going over the one-hour limit, I refactored.
-However, I decided to stop and now use the master branch as my solution.
-However, I have created a separate branch where I continue to work on this challenge.
-I loved doing it in React but struggled with testing my components.
-They are tested in that branch.
+As I started going over the one-hour limit, I refactored for a bit before I created a separate branch where I continue to work on this challenge.
+I loved doing it in React however since it was new to me, testing my code took longer than it needed.

-In regards to testing, the big focuses I have is stubbing out the 300k lines of words from the word list and making sure my component methods are working.
-Enzyme will also be used to make sure my feature tests are working correctly.
+I have used both Jest and Enzyme for testing.

+## Development Process - Beyond:
+I was able to complete the challenge requirements yet I didn't have enough time to fully refactor my code and have all my tests complete.
+What I would do know is continue refactoring my components.
+My `AnagramWords` components is becoming a bit long so I want to take out some of the methods, and have them passed to the component.
+This way, if I had other components that could use them I could easily pass it to them as well.
+I would also refactor the `ChosenWord` component so `AnagramWords` doesn't depend on it, and rather have the `App` Component render both.

+I'd love to also test and mock Fetch.
+Currently I am using it in my `componentWillMount` and it's setting state.
+That's a test I'll be working on next.

-## Available Scripts
+## Scripts

 In the project directory, you can run: